FunctionLab/ExPecto/README.md

 The new trained model(s) can be used by `predict.py` by adding the path of the xgboost model file to a new `modelList` file.
 The new models should be put in a separate modellist file not mixed with provided models, because the provided models were in an old legacy format incompatible with new trained models.

+*** Note that for training new models with train.py, the default hyperparameters are only compatible with xgboost version 0.7.post4.
+Make sure to install the correct version e.g. pip install xgboost=0.7.post4.
+The default hyperparameters are not compatible with newer xgboost versions. ***

 ### Contact me